saulhardman/frontmend/README.md

-# Frontmend Framework
+# Frontmend

-A bare bones front-end "delete friendly" boilerplate, fuelled bower and grunt.
+A bare bones front-end "delete friendly" boilerplate, fuelled by [bower](http://twitter.github.com/bower/) and [grunt](http://gruntjs.com/).

+## Requirements

+To use Frontmend you need [node.js](http://nodejs.org/), follow the instructions on the site to get setup on your chosen operating system.

-## My Flow
+## Getting Started

 Create a directory for your project and jump into it.